 As employers across the United States launched legal challenges to defeat new federal rules that would protect foreign H-2B guestworkers and U.S. workers, the SPLC sought to intervene in a lawsuit on April 19, 2012 – a request aimed at assisting the U.S. Department of Labor in defending these new worker protections.

 Prisoners at the Orleans Parish Prison in Louisiana endured rampant violence, multiple sexual assaults and neglect.
 The Southern Poverty Law Center filed a federal lawsuit against Orleans Parish Sheriff Marlin N. Gusman, charging the sheriff’s indifference created the brutal and inhumane conditions at the jail.
+The SPLC reached an agreement with officials in December 2012 to address the brutal and inhumane conditions at the Orleans Parish Prison.

 The Southern Poverty Law Center filed a federal class action lawsuit on behalf of Polk County youth, which charges that Polk County detains youth charged as juveniles under adult standards.
 It also charges that Polk County Sheriff Grady Judd allows guards to brutalize children and fails to provide these youth with adequate educational and rehabilitative services.